The Top 11 Platforms to Hire Animation Designers and Animators Online

 - Because WNW does not charge commission, it can be a very affordable way to hire animation designers long term.

-Behance is a freelance marketplace for designers using the Adobe Creative Cloud suite of services.
+Behance is a freelance marketplace for designers using the Adobe Creative Cloud suite of services which includes Illustrator, Photoshop, After Effects, Lightroom, and other applications.
 Hosted through Adobe, Behance provides a platform for Adobe’s users to share the work they have created using Adobe’s products.
 There are tools for social connectivity as well, like posting comments on portfolios, tagging, and following artists you like.
 With a monthly membership, you can post jobs and receive access to searching portfolios.

 - You can find an animator at the skill level you need.